nightwatchjs/nightwatch-docs/guide/migrations/from-protractor.md

 ## Getting Started

-We recommend using our official Nightwatch Angular schematic to add cypress to your angular project.
+We recommend using our official Nightwatch Angular schematic to add Nightwatch to your angular project.

 ```sh
 ng add @nightwatch/schematics